February 12, 2020

 Abstract: Sidewalk Lab’s Generative Urban Design product radically advances urban planning outcomes through two primary methods:

 - First, it helps planners generate not just one or two but billions of comprehensive planning scenarios (using machine learning and computational design).
 As well as visualizing complex high-dimensional decision spaces.

 - Second, it evaluates a wide array of impacts these different scenarios could have on key quality-of-life measures, producing a set of options that best reflects holistic priorities and understanding how these options are interrelated.

-Prem Ramaswami is Head of Product at Sidewalk Labs where he uses technology to radically improve the quality of urban life.
+Prem Ramaswami is Head of Product at Sidewalk Labs, where he uses technology to radically improve the quality of urban life.
 He leads a team of Product Managers and Designers at the intersection of urban policy and technology to build the city of the future.
 Previously, Prem led Google Search’s Social Impact projects in the domains of Health, Civics, Education, Arts & Culture, Crisis Response, and Social Good.
-Prem graduated from Carnegie Mellon with a degree in Computer & Biomedical Engineering (‘04), has an MBA from Harvard Business School (‘13), and completed an executive medical training at Harvard Medical School in 2017.
+Prem graduated from Carnegie Mellon with a degree in Computer & Biomedical Engineering (‘04), has an MBA from Harvard Business School (‘13), and completed executive medical training at Harvard Medical School in 2017.

 Dr. Lisa Simpson